 The least dangerous Ponzi financial practices involve the temporary use of growing refinancing.
 This usually implies that the economic units involved in the process have some market power and assumes that the underlying assets are expected to eventually provide sufficient and reliable net cash flow in the course of unit operations.
 For example, the construction of investment goods takes time and must be financed; however, they do not generate any cash inflow from operation (for the producer and acquirer) until they are finished and installed in the production process.
 Thus, a producer’s (and his creditors’) profitability depends on the capacity to sell the finished product at a high enough price.

 In short, detection and measurement of financial fragility should be based on an analysis of balance sheets (“off balance sheet” items should not exist), cash flow, underwriting, and the underlying assets.
 Essential questions include: Is continuous refinancing needed?
 Is this need growing relative to outstanding debt?
 Is underwriting collateral-based or income-based?
 Are rising asset prices needed for this economic process to continue?
 In exploring these questions, key financial indicators include the following: the proportion and growth of refinancing loans, the dynamics of debt and asset prices, and the source and time structure of net cash inflows relative to cash outflows.
 For residential housing finance, for example, home price, mortgage debt, cash-out refinance and cash-flow margin enable the detection of growing financial fragility (Tymoigne 2010).
-Minsky (1975) and Campbell and Minsky (1987) used this framework to develop a framework for banking supervision that heavily relies on cash flows and an analysis of defensive position-making operations.
+Minsky (1975) and Campbell and Minsky (1987) used this conceptual framework to develop a regulatory framework for banking supervision that heavily relies on cash flows and an analysis of defensive position-making operations.
 Recently Hadley and Touhey (2006) at the Federal Deposit Insurance Corporation have suggested an equivalent approach.

 Note that ideally one wants to rely purely on financial indicators to detect fragility; it is an accounting matter and it is different from discovering the cause of financial fragility.
 The point is to understand how economic units finance and fund their economic activity, regardless of the merits of this activity.
 Moreover, even if an activity is beneficial to the population in the short term, its continued existence is difficult to justify when those gains rest on an unsustainable financial base.